Askeran17/90s-movie-quiz/README.md

 ![Enter Under 12](images/quiz-enter-age-under-12.png)
 ![Enter Age 12 or more](images/choice-no-image-end.png)

-- If the player enters not a number, but for example letters, then a message is displayed that the input is not valid and it is returned back to enter the number again
+- If the player enters not a number, but for example letters, then a message is displayed that the input is not valid and it is returned back to enter the number again.
 ![Enter Age 12 or more](images/quiz-age-invalid-input.png)

 - If the player enters the word “No” in the beginning of the quiz, a splash screen appears with the words “Very sorry” and the quiz ends.